hreypar/felicidades/README.md

 ## Additional Information

 What I actually do is Bioinformatics and Computational Biology, particularly analysis of sequencing data (both bulk and single-cell).
-However, my good friend [Israel Aguilar](https://github.com/Iaguilaror) (also a bioinformatician) has a birthday coming up.
-[Reproducible code](https://en.wikipedia.org/wiki/Reproducibility) is one of his favorite things in the world, and he's a pro creating workflows with [Nextflow](https://www.nextflow.io/) but I'm more on the Snakemake side so I thought I'd gift him an excuse to start learning it 🐍.
+As you might've inferred, ly do is Bioinformatics and Computational Biology 👩🏽‍ , particularly analysis of sequencing data (both bulk and single-cell).
+As you might've inferred, I think programing is fun! and my good friend [Israel Aguilar](https://github.com/Iaguilaror) (also a bioinformatician) has a birthday coming up 🎂.
+Now, [reproducible code](https://en.wikipedia.org/wiki/Reproducibility) is one of his favorite things in the world, and he's a pro at creating workflows with [Nextflow](https://www.nextflow.io/) but I'm more on the Snakemake side so I thought I'd gift him an excuse to start learning it 🐍.

 ### Authors